 The purpose of the Client Assistance Project (CAP) is to:

 - Advise and inform applicants and consumers about services and benefits available to them through programs authorized under the Rehabilitation Act of 1973, as amended;

 - Assist and advocate for applicants and consumers in their relationships with programs providing services under this Act; and

 - Inform individuals with disabilities, especially those who have traditionally been underserved by VR programs, of the services available to them under the Rehabilitation Act and the Americans with Disabilities Act (ADA) of 1990.

 CAP is funded by the U.S. Department of Education (USDOE), Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA).
 USDOE-OSERS-RSA is also the federal funding source for both State VR Agencies and AIVRS Projects.

 AIVRS Projects are required to inform individuals who are seeking service or those receiving services and, as appropriate their family members, advocates or authorized representatives about the CAP.
-Specifically, these individuals need to be informed about the availability of CAP, the purposes of services provided under CAP, and how to contact CAP in their state.
+Specifically, these individuals need to know about the availability of CAP, the purposes of services provided under CAP, and how to contact CAP in their state.
 AIVRS Project Directors assure RSA, in a statement in their funded AIVRS grant, that applicants and consumers of their projects are informed about CAP services and how to contact CAP at key points in the VR process.
 Key points include application, IPE development, IPE amendments, and at case closure.
 Informing can be accomplished by providing an individual with a CAP brochure (in accessible format) that offers a description of services and contact information.

 - Provides information about VR programs